AdrianKriger/Zindi_SANRAL/README.md

        1) Wrangle data, run a simple model and make predictions;
        2) Harvest and add weather, update predictions;
-       3) Deal with alpha-numeric columns
+       3) Deal with alpha-numeric columns;
        4) Harvest car count and repeat;
        5) Include travel time and repeat;
        6) Give fastai a go.